Neural Collapse-Inspired Multi-Label Federated Learning under Label-Distribution Skew: Dataset

-\textbf{CIFAR-10}~\cite{krizhevsky2009learning} is a widely used benchmark in CV.
+\textbf{CIFAR-10}~\cite{krizhevsky2009learning} is a widely used benchmark dataset in CV.
 It comprises 10 classes: \textit{airplane}, \textit{automobile}, \textit{bird}, \textit{cat}, \textit{deer}, \textit{dog}, \textit{frog}, \textit{horse}, \textit{ship}, and \textit{truck}.
-To adapt CIFAR-10 for multi-label classification, following \citet{li2023neural}, we create composite samples by combining multiple original images into a single image, with their corresponding labels forming a multi-label ground truth.
-Specifically, we retain a portion of the original single-label images and augment the dataset by creating an equal number of synthetic samples for each possible pairwise class combination.
-These composites are constructed by randomly selecting two images from different classes and combining them into one.
-We evaluate our method on the multi-label CIFAR-10 dataset under two FL configurations, using $\beta = 0.5,\ \gamma = 0.5$ and $\beta = 0.1,\ \gamma = 0.5$.
-Figure~\ref{fig: CIFAR10_data_distribution} illustrates the corresponding class-wise data distribution across clients.
+To adapt CIFAR-10 to the multi-label setting, following \cite{li2023neural}, we construct composite samples by combining multiple original images into a single image, with the associated class labels forming the multi-label ground truth.
+Specifically, we retain a portion of the original single-label images and augment the dataset by generating an equal number of synthetic samples for every possible pairwise class combination.
+Each composite sample is created by randomly selecting two images from different classes and merging them into a single image.
+Examples of the resulting multi-label composite samples are shown in Figure~\ref{fig:multi_CIFAR10_example}.
+We evaluate the proposed method on the resulting multi-label CIFAR-10 dataset under two FL settings: $\beta = 0.5,\ \gamma = 0.5$ and $\beta = 0.1,\ \gamma = 0.5$.
+The corresponding class-wise data distributions across clients are illustrated in Figure~\ref{fig:CIFAR10_data_distribution}.